-Located on National Forest land a quick woodsy walk from the visitor’s centre, Kiva is an idyllic snapshot of Tahoe’s charms with crystal clear water, abundant sand, and mighty mountains rising in the background.
+Located on National Forest land a quick woodsy walk from the visitor’s center, Kiva is an idyllic snapshot of Tahoe’s charms with crystal clear water, abundant sand, and mighty mountains rising in the background.
 It’s also one of the lake’s few dog-friendly beaches.
 While the shore and water are on-leash only (and rangers occasionally enforce the rules), you’ll find plenty of pups cooling off in the shallows or lounging on land.
-When it’s time to call it a day, pay a mandatory visit to the Camp Richardson Ice Cream Parlor, where the scoopers are exceedingly generous.
+When it’s time to call it a day, pay a mandatory visit to the Camp Richardson Ice Cream Parlour, where the scoopers are exceedingly generous.

 Moonstone Beach, Trinidad

 What California’s North Coast lacks in sun-soaked shores dotted with bikinis, it makes up for in gorgeous terrain built for adventure.
 Take Humboldt County’s Moonstone Beach, a pocket of sand at the mouth of the Little River where rock climbers scramble up cliffs, kids explore sea caves, surfers dance along steady waves, and dogs gallop the waterline under voice command.
 Dig for a dinner of razor clams by the river, then watch as the sun sets over the ocean and marvel at California’s unrelenting beauty.

 Hugging California's northwestern edge, a spectacular network of parks protecting nearly half of the world’s coast redwoods, the world’s tallest living things, which grow...

 Famous for its plunging waterfalls and massive granite faces, this unparalleled parkland, designated as a UNESCO World Heritage site in 1984, attracts 4 million visitors...